arsummers/kid-chart/README.md

 9/15: Success URL works!
 Next up is trying to get a button to add a rule from the kid detail template.

-9/16: Next steps: button to delete a rule instance (this might cause problems), display all elements for rules under the rule on the kid's page,then ability to have rule manipulate kid's points when marked complete
+9/16: Next steps: display all elements for rules under the rule on the kid's page (So that you can mark a rule complete from the kid's page), button to delete a rule instance (this might cause problems),then ability to have rule manipulate kid's points when marked complete

+9/17: key elements done: working creation forms for rules, kids, instances of rules.
+Models are hopefully completely done.
+So, basic CRUD for kids and rule types, CR for rule instances.
+Problems might occur when I try to access individual rules so I can mark them complete.
+I can change it from the admin panel.
+Ideally I need to be able to change it from the main page.